Individual Resource Games and Resource Redistributions: Introduction

 Some profiles that are not equilibria can have desirable outcomes.
 Some equilibria can have outcomes that are undesirable.
 Desirability must here be understood from the point of view of a system designer.
 A system designer can redistribute the resources of the players in a game so as to steer the interaction to or away from a particular outcome. \begin{quote}\itshape A redistribution consists in reallocating the resources endowed to the players.
 To every redistribution corresponds a new game where the players maintain their objectives, but their possible actions have changed.
 If $G^\epsilon$ is the original game, and $\epsilon'$ is a redistribution of the endowment function $\epsilon$, then $G^{\epsilon'}$ is a new game. \end{quote} We will investigate how resource distribution schemes can contribute to eliminate undesirable game equilibria, and construct desirable game equilibria.
 They are a form of redistribution of wealth, which consists in wealth being transferred from some individuals to others.
 In our economies, it exists in the form of social mechanisms such as taxation, public services, and confiscation.
 Division of property and division of debt in divorce law are good imagery of what a designer can do in the mechanisms we propose in this paper.
-This toy example will be formalized later. \begin{example} Ann and Bernard have filed for divorce.
-Ann recently owns an alarm clock that she recently bought.
-Bernard recently bought a breadmaker.
-He also owns enough flour to make bread for two year.
-Ann likes homemade bread, and would like to be able to make her own bread for one year.
-Bernard wants to keep the alarm clock.
-In this context, the outcome equilibrium is very likely to be the one where Ann does not use the alarm clock and Bernard retains the breadmaker and the flour.
+This example will be formalized later in Section~\ref{sec:divorce}. \begin{example} Ann and Bernard, a couple of bakers, have filed for divorce.
+Ann is officially the tenant of the business premises of the bakery.
+Bernard is the owner of the baking equipment.
+He also owns enough flour to make bread for two years.
+Ann would like to be able to keep the means of production, and being able to make bread for one year.
+Bernard wants to keep the shop.
+In this context, if Ann and Bernard are parsimonious, the outcome is very likely to be the one where Ann does not use the shop and Bernard does not use the breadmaking equipment and the flour.
+It is the only equilibrium.
 Neither of them satisfy their objective.

+However, an arbitrator can redistribute their endowments.
+He can give the equipment and half the flour to Ann, and give the shop to Bernard.
+Doing so, the outcome where Ann and Bernard do not use any of their endowment can be eliminated.
+Moreover, a new outcome equilibrium can be constructed where both satisfy their objectives. \end{example}